iconsent/fineract-build/README.md

 The container image is available at (docker hub)[https://hub.docker.com/r/iconsent/fineract]).

+The kubernetes configmap and secrects are created to store the configurations related to mysql database.
+The deployment files and the scripts for creating the kubernetes configmap and secrects are in the kubernetes folder.

 Note: The CI process is currently manual, there is no automated webhook for trigerring the build when apache/fineract project is updated.
 Unless someone asks for it, the schedular will not be added.